pecan-pine/linux-scripts/README.md

 ## bcmp

+The "binary compare script".
 A shortcut script for "dcmp ~/linux-scripts ~/.local/bin" to copy my linux-scripts git repository to the local binary directory.

 ## colorfunction